"And then she left him.

 He looks at the line.
 It is written in blue ink, pressed into the sheet of paper—vigorously here, faintly there—with his usual stroke, a stroke that drives through the spikes and valleys in the shapes of the letters at a steady slant.
 The line reaches the margin, where it is punctuated, unexpectedly, by a red stain.

 Blotting it is bound to leave fingerprints, and so Mr. Schriber decides to leave it alone.
 He lifts the paper by its corner—and a drop bleeds down; he lays it down on the desk—and the stain goes on spreading.
 Going back to his writing, he applies too much pressure on the pen—and the pointed nib digs into the paper.
 Taking a deep breath, he tries to compose himself.
 The pen is his weapon.
 The simple act of pulling it over the soft, white surface has never failed to calm him down.
 Letter by letter, mark by mark, it will soon draw him into a different state of mind."

 So starts a short story titled And Then She Left Him, in my book, Home.
-Mr. Schriber tries to sort out his life, and to understand the reason why his wife has left him, by writing about their relationship.
+Mr. Schriber loves his wife.
+He tries to sort out his life, and understand the reason why she left him, by writing about their relationship.
 This story is great opportunity for me to capture some of my own thoughts about the process of writing, and the art of it.